andreasdominik/Susi/docs/configuration.md

 If satellite is set to "true", only hotword, record and play daemon will be started on this site.

+All variants of installation are possible, such as
+* running all daemons
+  on one system with mic and speaker
+* running one main system (e.g. in the living room) with all daemons started and satellites.
+* running parts of the software on separate systems without mic or speaker, such as the skills daemon on a server only for this purpose or running a headless server with GPU only for STT with DeepSpeech.
+To setup such a server, just do a normal susi install and set all daemon start-values to false, except the one that should run.

 #### [mqtt]
 Host and port definitions for the MQTT broker.
 If empty, the default "localhost" and port "8883" will be used.
 For installations with satellites